White Noise for Babies, Sleep, Stillness, and What Parents Are Training Over Time

 Without realizing it, something that started as a helpful tool has become the only way your child knows how to fall asleep.
 And now you’re wondering how to undo what quietly became a dependency.

 Once they get older, you start adding other sounds.
 A little music during playtime.
 A show in the background while you cook.
 A tablet to keep them quiet in the car.
-Soon there’s always something playing—always a hum, a melody, a voice filling the space.
+Soon, there’s always something playing—always a hum, a melody, a voice filling the space.

 And before you know it, silence feels unfamiliar not just to them, but to you too.
 What started with a simple white-noise machine slowly becomes a lifestyle of constant sound.
 Not intentional, just subtle, easy, convenient.
 But the result is the same: a child who never truly learns how to settle their mind without noise, and a parent who rarely experiences stillness themselves.
+And stillness is where emotional regulation and spiritual sensitivity grow.

 You might be thinking, “This is a bit extreme.
 It’s just white noise.”
 And yes, right now it might only be white noise—and if it stayed there, fine.
 But usually it doesn’t.
 Just like with white noise, we keep reaching for whatever brings quick comfort.
-Then we add more: more sounds, more screens, more distraction.
+Then we add more: more sounds, more screens, more distractions.

 That’s why it’s worth pausing and asking beforehand: